 Evaluation of the Gender Equity Model Sites Initiative

 Funded by the Schott Foundation for Public Education

 Evaluation of the Massachusetts Department of Public Health (MDPH) Perinatal Tobacco Cessation Programs

 TIER was contracted by the Massachusetts Tobacco Cessation and Prevention Program (MTCP) at the Massachusetts Department of Public Health (MDPH) to conduct an evaluation to understand how MDPH can better tailor its tobacco and nicotine cessation efforts to meet the unique needs of pregnant and parenting people in Massachusetts, with the goal of promoting quit success.
 The goals of the mixed methods evaluation were to understand: (1) the prevalence of tobacco use among pregnant and parenting clients of substance use treatment and family support programs in Massachusetts; (2) substance use treatment and family support provider preparedness to support tobacco cessation efforts, and how preparedness differs between the two provider types, (3) substance use treatment and family support provider practices related to working with clients who use tobacco, and how these practices differ between the two provider types, and (4) factors related to tobacco reduction or cessation among substance use treatment and family support program clients.

-Evaluation of the Massachusetts Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV)
+Evaluation of the Massachusetts Maternal, Infant, Early Childhood Home Visiting Program (MA-MIECHV)